wacncontent/CustomizeTool/removeCommentOutput/articles/stream-analytics/stream-analytics-scale-jobs.md

 ## What are the parts of a Stream Analytics job? ##
 An Azure Stream Analytics job definition includes inputs, a query, and output.
 Inputs are from where the job reads the data stream, the query is used to transform the data input stream, and the output is where the job sends the job results to.

 A job requires at least one input source for data streaming.
 The data stream input source can be stored in an Azure Service Bus Event Hub or in Azure Blob storage.
-For more information, see [Introduction to Azure Stream Analytics](stream-analytics-introduction.md), [Get started using Azure Stream Analytics](stream-analytics-get-started.md), and [Azure Stream Analytics developer guide](../stream-analytics-developer-guide.md).
+For more information, see [Introduction to Azure Stream Analytics](/documentation/articles/stream-analytics-introduction), [Get started using Azure Stream Analytics](/documentation/articles/stream-analytics-get-started), and [Azure Stream Analytics developer guide](/documentation/articles/stream-analytics-developer-guide).

 ## Configuring Streaming Units ##
 Streaming Units (SUs) represent the resources and power to execute an Azure Stream Analytics job.
 SUs provide a way to describe the relative event processing capacity based on a blended measure of CPU, memory, and read and write rates.
 Each streaming unit corresponds to roughly 1MB/second of throughput.

 Choosing how many SUs are required for a particular job is depends on the on the partition configuration for the inputs and the query defined for the job.
-You can select up to your quota in streaming units for a job by using the Azure portal.
+You can select up to your quota in streaming units for a job by using the Azure Management Portal.
 Each Azure subscription by default has a quota of up to 50 streaming units for all the analytics jobs in a specific region.
 To increase streaming units for your subscriptions, contact [Microsoft Support](http://support.microsoft.com).

 The number of streaming units that a job can utilize depends on the partition configuration for the inputs and the query defined for the job.
 Note also that a valid value for the stream units must be used.
 The valid values start at 1, 3, 6 and then upwards in increments of 6, as shown below.